 Hobart Hall is a 70,000 square foot academic building that contains television studios, instructional classrooms, computer labs and faculty and academic offices for the Department of Communication.
 The building's HVAC system is composed of 12 roof top HVAC units that utilized electric heating that are beyond their useful and expected life.
-Hobart Hall also utilizes electric heat for baseboard radiation and domestic hot water.
 The control system for all HVAC components was installed in 1993 and is no longer reliable or serviceable.